Unbabel/smaug/README.md

 ## Command Line Interface

+The CLI offers a way to read, transform, validate and write perturbed sentences to files.
+For more information, see the [full details](CLI.md).

 ### Single transform

 To apply a single transform to a set of sentences, execute the following command: